Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

     - **SD** - Broadcasts raw instrument data, separates into two downlinks on the same frequency:
         - **Raw imager data**
         - **Raw sensor data**
+- This signal is very prone to corruption because of lacking FEC, which often causes lines to be severely misplaced in the resulting imagery.
+I have created a corrector to make the imagery more presentable even at low SNRs, you can view it [here](https://github.com/Cpt-Dingus/GVAR-line-corrector/).

 ![GOES GVAR screenshot from SatDump](../../assets/images/Radio/GOES-GVAR.jpg) *GOES 15 GVAR*